adventuregamestudio/ags/PSP/readme.txt

   standby are deactivated if this is set.
 return_to_menu: If 1, you will reenter the menu instead of going back to the XMB after quitting a game.
 This only works if the AGS game has an option to quit.
+ignore_acsetup_cfg_file: If 1, the engine will not read settings from the AGS configuration file.

 Available button values for mouse input: